CivicSpleen/ambry/doc/source/tutorial/create_bundle.rst

     INFO dQH4kt5xlf001 Sync: bundle.yaml
     INFO dQH4kt5xlf001 Sync: schema.csv

-The unadorned :command:`bambry export` works well when you are writing the bundle into the default soruce directly, but if you have a specific location to export to, such as a git repository, you will want to specify a specific directory and maybe add the `-a` option.
-The `-a` option will use the standard soruce naming scheme.
+The unadorned :command:`bambry export` works well when you are writing the bundle into the default source directly, but if you have a specific location to export to, such as a git repository, you will want to specify a specific directory and maybe add the `-a` option.
+The `-a` option will use the standard source naming scheme.

 So, :command:`bambry export /tmp/foo` would write the bundle build files to :file::`/tmp/foo`, while :command:`bambry export -a /tmp/foo` would write to :file:`/tmp/foo/usda.gov/farmers_markets`.